1. Regionally Accredited Institutions - Graded Courses with a C- or better.

-Students transferring from another SUNY college or university should ensure that a SUNY GE Addendum accompanies their official transcript.
-This document will ensure that the coursework you completed at your prior institution to meet SUNY General Education requirements is reflected accurately on your Cortland degree audit.
+If you are transferring from another SUNY college or university, you should ensure that a SUNY GE Transcript Addendum (GETA) accompanies your official transcript.
+This document will ensure that the coursework you completed at your prior SUNY institution to meet General Education requirements is reflected accurately on your Cortland degree audit.

-Students transferring with an AA or AS degree from a SUNY community college may still require additional coursework in general education to earn a bachelor's degree.
-Completion of the AA/AS degree does not guarantee completion of all general education and degree requirements.
+If you transferred with an AA or AS degree from a SUNY community college, you may still require additional coursework in general education or Cortland degree requirements to earn a bachelor's degree.

-Based on the number of transfer credits completed prior to a student's first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in categories 11 (Prejudice and Discrimination), 12 (Science, Technology, Values and Society), or 13 (Natural Science A; one course in a two-course science requirement).
+Based on the number of transfer credits completed prior to your first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in categories 11 (Prejudice and Discrimination), 12 (Science, Technology, Values and Society), or 13 (Natural Science A; one course in a two-course science requirement).
 Freshmen students with transfer credit (or readmit to Cortland with credit) are not eligible for general education waivers.

 A maximum of two waivers may be applied based on the following scale: